ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 .. warning::

-  Make sure to connect the S.Bus port on the X8R receiver to the **RC IN** port of the Pixhawk/Pixhawk 2.1.
+  Make sure to connect the S.Bus port on the X8R receiver to the **RC IN** port of the Pixhawk/Cube.
 The S.Bus port on the Pixhawk is actually an *S.Bus out* connection!

 .. figure:: ../../../images/FrSky_Ph2-X8R-FLVSS_adj.jpg
     :scale: 20 %
     :align: center

-    FrSky X8R receiver and FLVSS LiPo Cell Voltage Sensor (optional) connected to Pixhawk 2.1 "The Cube".
+    FrSky X8R receiver and FLVSS LiPo Cell Voltage Sensor (optional) connected to The Cube.
 Both the S.Bus connection to the RC IN and the S.Port connections are shown.